mdn/content/files/en-us/web/api/prioritized_task_scheduling_api/index.md

 ### Mutable and immutable task priority

 There are many use cases where the task priority never needs to change, while for others it does.
-For example fetching an image might change from a `background` task to `user-visible` as a carousel is scrolled into the veiwing area.
+For example fetching an image might change from a `background` task to `user-visible` as a carousel is scrolled into the viewing area.

 Task priorities can be set as static (immutable) or dynamic (modifiable) depending on the arguments passed to {{domxref('Scheduler.postTask()')}}.=